 There will of course be innovation in other areas beyond these as well where the great powers of the 21st century will compete, most notably in healthcare and biotechnology which will determine the health and longevity of its populations, the efficiency with which these can be delivered and resources accordingly freed for other objectives (given that major economies are spending in excess of 10% of GDP on healthcare), and more topically, how well countries can respond to major health shocks and disruptions in the future.

-However, from a great power advantage perspective, breakthrough in information technology, energy and industrial models and resources will provide the basis of The battle for geopolitical leadership will fought (and most likely won) by the first to make the most radical breakthroughs in information technology, energy, and innovations to the industrial models and resources (a) a radical transformation and re-invention of entire economies, and (b) the development of potentially revolutionary military and defence systems and methods of power projection in the age of nuclear deterrence and mutually assured destruction, such as cyber-warfare, space warfare, asymmetric and economic warfare).
+However, from a great power advantage perspective, breakthrough in information technology, energy and industrial models and resources The battle for geopolitical leadership will fought (and most likely won) by the first to make the most radical breakthroughs in information technology, energy, and innovations to the industrial models and resourceswill provide the basis of (a) a radical transformation and re-invention of entire economies, and (b) the development of potentially revolutionary military and defence systems and methods of power projection in the age of nuclear deterrence and mutually assured destruction, such as cyber-warfare, space warfare, asymmetric and economic warfare).
 Given that innovation in these three areas has the potential to either make or break empires in the coming decades, the contenders’ current spending there will be critical in determining the future shape and potential outcome of the battle for technological supremacy.

 Winning the Technology Cold War for the Information Age